AzureAD/declaredaccess/README.md

 * Pro-actively acquiring the tokens necessary for the operation of your app
 * Tracking issues relative to access on behalf of the application and only optionally requiring the application to explicitly start an identity related UI operation.

-> If any of the terminology used in this read me is confusing please refer the glossary.
-[TODO]
+><b>Nothing here is "done", in fact we're just starting.
+We're actively looking for your input/feedback about our ideas and implementation across different platforms and scenarios.
+Please consider watching the project by clicking the Watch button above.
+Consider submitted your suggestions/thoughts/feedback as issues.
+We'll be setting up appropriate tags, but don't want to make the process onerous... if you have any idea we encourage you to just scribble it out.
+Identity folks can be a bit wonkish, but this is safe place, so don't feel you have to have everything "figure out", "thought out", etc....</b>

 ## Imperative vs. Declarative

 While there are academic definitions of imperative and declarative programming...
 Here we'll try to give a more practical definition:

-Imperative: Perform a series of prescribed steps to achieve a desired outcome
+<b>Imperative</b>: Perform a series of prescribed steps to achieve a desired outcome

-Declarative: Say what your desired outcome is and don't worry about how's it's accomplished
+<b>Declarative</b>: Say what your desired outcome is and don't worry about how's it's accomplished

 To date, most auth (authentication and/or authorization) libraries are designed to be used imperatively, including those from Microsoft (ADAL, MSAL, etc...).
 ADAL and MSAL are oAuth Libraries, they don't explicitly support OpenId Connect in most cases.
 Even with this limited scope Microsoft identity services provide numerous protections in the form of Conditional Access that result in client developers having to know how those things work in order to successfully use the libraries.

-Here's an example of the imperative steps that could be necessaring using MSAL to access Microsoft Graph for example:
+<b>Here's an example of the imperative steps that could be necessaring using MSAL to access Microsoft Graph for example</b>:

 - Use acquireTokensilent to get a token for MS Graph (ex. mail.read)
 - Get an access token back from MSAL via callback/promise/future/etc...